nullism/bqb/README.md

 # Frequently Asked Questions

+## Is there more documentation?

+It's not really necessary because the API is so tiny.
+Most of the documentation will be around how to use SQL.

 ## Why not just use a string builder?

 Bqb provides several benefits over a string builder: